jimzucker/snowflake-usage-monitor/README.md

-## AWS Slack External Function Installation Instructions
+## AWS Lambda External Function Installation Instructions
 Steps for creating Snowflake external function using the CloudFormation template:

 1. Go to AWS cloudformation and create a stack using this template: